AndyMills-CloudBeard/beardctl/README.md

 ## 🌐 App Teardown

-To teardown the AWS infrastructure in your account run the following beardctl command.
+To teardown the AWS infrastructure in your account run the following beardctl command from the root of the repo (You may need to exit the ssh ec2 session or open a new terminal).

 ```sh
 beardctl destroy terraform